LeoFu9487/webserv/README.md

 todo :
 1. default conf if none are provided ?
 2. remove -D TEST flag
+3. remember to close all the fds (sockets, epoll ...)
-3. is unistd.h forbidden ?
+4. is F_GETFL forbidden ? (function make_socket_nonblock)
+5. Should I make all the sockets non-block ?
+6. Should I erase old request every time I get a new one?

 ## reference